Bruker (BRKR) Q1 2017 Results - Earnings Call Transcript

 Maybe I'll add to that, Tycho.
 The really – the driver that's getting bigger and bigger beyond taking out costs, restructuring, efficiencies as you call them and resumption of growth at some of our markets have less headwinds, or strengthened.

 The bigger and bigger driver will be the changeover in our portfolio.
 With our growth initiatives and strategic growth initiatives that we've been investing in, they really fundamentally, have higher growth characteristics and margin characteristics.
-And as over time they become a bigger part of our business, over time, maybe not so much yet in 2017 but certainly in the outer years, they will become one of the bigger drivers of our further growth margin and then therefore, operating margin improvement.
-So, it's portfolio and costs and growth not just cost and growth.
+And as over time they become a bigger part of our business, over time, maybe not so much yet in 2017 but certainly in the outer years, they will become one of the bigger drivers of our further gross margin and then therefore, operating margin improvement.
+So, it's portfolio and cost and growth not just cost and growth.

 Tycho W. Peterson - JPMorgan Securities LLC

-And I guess thinking about growth drivers for Nano, I know you're still somewhat reluctant to call for an inflection in semi, but AXS has gotten better metrologies, has gotten better.
-Maybe just – what's baked into guidance for semi improvement in the back half of the year?
+And I guess thinking about growth drivers for Nano, I know you're still somewhat reluctant to call for an inflection in semi, but AXS has gotten, better metrology has gotten better.
+Maybe just what's baked into guidance for semi improvement in the back half of the year?

 Anthony L. Mattacchione - Bruker Corp.

 Semi, we're pretty positive about.
-All of – there's other industrial where their selected strength in other areas that are not getting worse at least, so – but the rest of industrial is still a little bit mixed with some positive signs.
+All of – there's other industrial where there's selected strength in other areas that are not getting worse at least, so – but the rest of industrial is still a little bit mixed with some positive signs.
 Semi is pretty positive in both orders and revenues and obviously, baked into our forecast, but we were pleased with the orders in Q1 and with revenue.

 So semi, I think, is going to be – it was a good year last year, and I think it's going to be an incrementally even better year this year.
-So the semi metrology trends are healthy for us, even though the big volume or capacity by for 7 nanometers, of course, are a few years away, but already now with 10 nanometers and memory and so on and some technology buys early evaluation of 7-nanometer, and in some cases even 5-nanometer, although that's more research-based.
-We're doing quite well, and we're setting ourselves up for doing really well, once again into capacity buys in a couple of years.
+So the semi metrology trends are healthy for us, even though the big volume or capacity buys for 7 nanometers, of course, are a few years away, but already now with 10 nanometers and memory and so on and some technology buys early evaluation of 7-nanometer, and in some cases even 5-nanometer, although that's more research-based.
+We're doing quite well, and we're setting ourselves up for doing really well, once we get into capacity buys in a couple of years.

 Frank H. Laukien - Bruker Corp.